nim-works/nimskull/doc/manual.rst

 ..
 XXX document this better!

 If no exception name is given, the current exception is `re-raised`:idx:.
-The `ReraiseDefect`:idx: exception is raised if there is no exception to re-raise.
-It follows that the `raise` statement *always* raises an exception.
+There are two restrictions for `raise` statements without an exception name:

+1. They must appear within the scope of an `except`.
+2. They must not appear within the direct scope of a `finally`.
+A re-raise statement within an `except` that appears within a `finally` is okay, but the other way around is not.

 Exception hierarchy